JohnnieShen/cs257-Project-Ingenuity/README.md

     - Johnny made blender models for each of our parts (hull, command module, turret, wheel)
     - We still do not have textures and are just using basic colors which we hope to improve
 2. Turrets
-    _ We implemented the turret piece which attaches to a block.
+    - We implemented the turret piece which attaches to a block.
 The turret armature is fully articulated and animated to point towards the player’s cursor.
 It currently shoots rigidbody bullets before having to reload.
 3. Mode switching
-    -We implemented build mode and drive mode as well as different camera controls and transitions for each.
+    - We implemented build mode and drive mode as well as different camera controls and transitions for each.

 ### Project Part 2: 3D Scenes and Models (Ch 3+4, 10)